Mini-class

 Combining Lemma 1 and Lemma 2, we obtain

-This gives a compact two-policy TRPO lower bound (baseline = behavior policy):
+This gives a compact two-policy surrogate-gap bound with the behavior policy as baseline:

 This suggests: